-It will be the greatest opposition of the Red Planet since August 2003, when Mars was just at 55,76 million kilometers from the Earth.
+It will be the greatest opposition to the Red Planet since August 2003, when Mars was just 55,76 million kilometers from the Earth.
 In September 2035 Mars will be as close as 56,91 million kilometers, which will make it the 4th brightest object in the sky after the Sun, Moon, and Venus.
 The brightness of Mars will reach -2,8 Mag, therefore we will have an opportunity to spot this planet by the naked eye yet before sunset or still after sunrise like you see below (Pic.
 19)

 Obviously, the best chances to see it occur when the Moon passes nearby.
-Then we don’t need to spend much time for searching the bright planet.
+Then we don’t need to spend much time searching the bright planet.

 The next great conjunction of Mars will happen in 2050 when the planet will be as close as 55.96 million kilometers to Earth with a maximum brightness of -2,87 Mag.

 10. QUINTUPLE PLANETARY GROUPING (SEPTEMBER, 2040)